AgalmicVentures/Werk/README.md

 testing against multiple sources of historical data.
 * `Application.HistoricalDataSources`: Comma-separated list of paths to historical data sources.
+* `Application.HistoricalDataTimeout`: The maximum time between events (e.g.
+`1s` or `10us`) -- if there is a larger gap, additional events are generated at this interval.

 ### Commands
 The application context adds additional default commands: